Rathgrith/Rathgrith.github.io/_pages/about.md

  - Highly motivated Computer Engineering graduate student with expertise in Software Development and Artificial Intelligence.
  - Skilled in Java, Python, Golang, C# and JavaScript.
- - I currently working under the supervision of [Prof. Jianbo Jiao](https://jianbojiao.com/) on Representation Learning and Application on Computer Vision tasks.
+ - I currently working under the supervision of [Prof.Jianbo Jiao](https://jianbojiao.com/) on Representation Learning and Application on Computer Vision tasks.
  - I have had solid research background in backdoor learning, feature representation in computer vision, and medical image segmentation.
 I have worked closely with [Dr.Erick Purwanto](https://www.researchgate.net/profile/Erick-Purwanto) and [Prof.Jie Zhang](https://scholar.google.com.hk/citations?user=NVdWSwoAAAAJ&hl=en) during my undergraduate study.
  - Experienced in full-stack software development and interned at Wensi Haihui Information Technology (Pactera) Co., Ltd.
  - Also a published researcher with strong time management and teamwork skills.